Skip to content

 The Monkey Mind: Control It

 Eliminating these distractions has eliminated external distractions, and now it’s time to focus on internal problems.
-If you’re successful enough with minimizing your external distractions, then your monkey mind will start getting really loud.
+If you’re successful enough with minimizing your external distractions, then your monkey mind will start getting loud.

 Our environment may be free of distractions, but our thoughts and ideas often distract us from what we are doing.
-I really struggled with this.
-When I removed distraction from my life, it became undeniable that I had a lot of work to do regarding controlling my thoughts.
+I struggled with this.
+When I removed distractions from my life, it became undeniable that I had a lot of work to do regarding controlling my thoughts.
 I’m not going to annoy you with my struggles but rather paint broad strokes and give you more general advice that surely will apply to you.
 You can work out the details.

 Buddhists refer to a racing, uncontrolled mind as a monkey mind.
 Have you ever had thoughts of getting swept up in worry or falling down the rabbit hole?
 Like an actual monkey, our minds are constantly swinging from one tree to another, always finding something new and exciting or fearsome for us to think about.